Carl Gustaf Emil Mannerheim: Education

 Mannerheim's depression also manifested as rebellion towards the Hamina Cadet School, and he was expelled on 22 July 1886.
 According to his memoirs, Mannerheim had left without permission and spent the night at the home of a registrar he knew, the 35-year-old deputy judge Hugo Elfgren.
 In the next morning, he was discovered there by a warrant officer at the Cadet School.
 According to education committee at the cadet board Mannerheim had "left later in the night with a person of ill repute to the countryside to this person's residence".
 The person this referred to was the chief of the telegraph station Agathon Lindholm, who was known to be possibly homosexual.
 The letter also mentioned Mannerheim's "immoral aberrations and degrading lecherousness".
 The school could have put the strictest form of its expulsion policy into use, which would have prevented Mannerheim from studying at any Finnish school or university ever again, but the board held a vote and decided to use a more lenient policy on the condition that Mannerheim's family would leave a voluntary application for him to leave the school.

-Mannerheim next attended the Helsinki Private Lyceum, where he passed the university entrance examinations in June 1887.
+After his expulsion, Mannerheim studied Russian in Kharkiv before passing his university entrance examinations as a private student at the Helsinki Private Lyceum in June 1887.
 From 1887 to 1889, Mannerheim attended the Nicholas Cavalry College in Saint Petersburg.
 Mannerheim was recommended to the Nicholas Cavalry College by the general Johan Fredrik Gustav Aminoff, who was friends with the college's director Pavel Adamovich von Plehwe.
 The entry requirements to the college were practically having a noble title and having graduated from cadet school or matriculated.
-On the best applicants were selected to the college and the entry requirements were strict.
+Only the best applicants were selected to the college and the entry requirements were strict.

 Mannerheim graduated from the Nicholas Cavalry College on 10 August 1889.
 His graduation examination had gone well, and especially his grades in Russian had improved.
 In the spring of the same year, before being promoted to cornet, Mannerheim had been promoted to a porte d'épée Junker.
 This rank corresponded to the rank of a soldier promoted from the rank and file to a junior officer, who could serve as the warrant officer of a troop.

 In January 1891, Mannerheim joined the Chevalier Guard Regiment in Saint Petersburg.